Trump tweets about a "larger, tougher" travel ban following London incident

 Trump has repeatedly pointed to his travel ban as a cornerstone of his counterterrorism platform.

-Under the order, foreign nationals are banned for 90 days from six countries — Iran, Syria, Sudan, Somalia, Libya, and Yemen — and refugees lacking a link to the U.S. are barred for 120 days.
+Under the order, foreign nationals are banned for 90 days from six majority-Muslim countries — Iran, Syria, Sudan, Somalia, Libya and Yemen — and refugees lacking a link to the U.S. are barred for 120 days.

-After several court setbacks, the Supreme Court allowed in late June the administration to reinstate most of the ban, which runs for a total of 90 days.
+After several court setbacks, the Supreme Court in late June allowed the administration to reinstate most of the ban.

-The Trump administration and groups challenging the travel ban are preparing for a Supreme Court showdown on October 10 on whether the president had the authority to impose his executive order in the first place.
-But because the visa ban expires in late September, and the refugee ban lapses in late October, the entire case could collapse before the justices hear courtroom argument
+The Trump administration and groups challenging the travel ban are preparing for a Supreme Court showdown on Oct.
+10 on whether the president had the authority to impose his executive order in the first place.
+But because the visa ban expires in late September, and the refugee ban lapses in late October, the entire case could collapse before the justices hear courtroom arguments.